TamerMansour-AI/canaanite-dress-tryon-mvp/README.md

 ## Notes
 - Dress thumbnails live in `app/public/assets/dresses` and load from `/assets/dresses` in the app.
 Supported extensions: `.jpg`, `.jpeg`, `.png`, `.webp`.
 Add files to that folder and they will automatically appear in the UI.
 - Manual test: run `npm run dev`, upload a photo, select a dress, toggle "Demo overlay mode" on/off, and verify the overlay result looks visually distinct from the original upload and the dress preview matches the selection.
+- Real try-on: place your `OPENAI_API_KEY` in `server/.env` or a root `.env`, enable "Real try-on (beta)" in the UI, then submit a photo + dress.
+The server will call OpenAI GPT Image 1.5 with the user image as the first input and the selected dress as the second.
+If credentials are missing, the API automatically falls back to demo mode.